 Your Right to Opt-Out of Sale of Your Personal Information

-While I believe I do not technically meet any of the applicability thresholds specified by this California law, I am committed to providing visitors with as many privacy choices as I reasonably can.
+Although I believe I do not meet any of the applicability thresholds specified by this California law, I am committed to providing visitors with as many privacy choices as I reasonably can.

 How to Opt-Out or Exercise Your Other California Privacy Rights

-If you are a California resident and would like to opt-out of the sale of your personal information, or to exercise the other rights provided by the CCPA, such as the Right to Know, the Right to Access, and/or the Right to Delete your personal information, you or your authorized agent can submit a request using this California Privacy Request Form or one of the other methods listed below.
-Once I have reviewed your submission, I will contact you to discuss the next steps involved in processing your request, which may require me to verify your identity (see the “Identity Verification Requirements” section below).
+If you are a California resident and would like to opt-out of the sale of your personal information, and/or to exercise any of the other privacy rights provided by California law — e.g., to request to know about personal information collected, disclosed, or sold, and/or request deletion of your personal information — you or your authorized agent can submit a request via the California Privacy Request Form or any of the other methods specified below.
+Once I have reviewed your submission, I will contact you to discuss the next steps involved in processing your request, which may require me to verify your identity — see the “Identity Verification Requirements” section toward the bottom of this page.

-Alternatively, you or your authorized agent may email me at admin (at) aaronseverson (dot) com or contact me via postal mail at the following address:
+If you cannot or prefer not to use the above California Privacy Request Form, you or your authorized agent can also submit a request via email to admin (at) aaronseverson (dot) com or via postal mail to the following address:

 Aaron Severson